 by Amanda Finn

-Millennials can often struggle financially, which is bad for their credit scores.
+Millennials can often struggle financially, which may have an effect on their credit scores.
 But these tips can help build credit profiles worth texting home about!

 But never fear millennial readers!
 Bad credit ratings aren’t permanent dents in your financial health.
-In fact, credit cards and other means of credit building can help you, you just have to be fiscally smart about it and we’re here to help!
+In fact, credit cards and other means of credit building can help you, you just have to be fiscally smart about it and we’re here to give some tips!

 Here’s the thing: Tackling credit card debt and therefore improving your credit score is a balancing act.
 On the one hand, you have to pay down your balances, and on the other hand, you need to stop increasing those balances.